Utility Patent Drawings

 Yes.
 While the core principles are similar (black-and-white line art, clear labels, multiple views), each patent office has its own formatting specification.
 The USPTO follows 37 CFR §1.84 (letter-size paper, specific margin widths).
 The EPO follows Rule 46 (A4 paper, different margin and line-weight minimums).
 PCT applications follow Rule 11, which largely aligns with EPO but has its own nuances.
 It's possible to create one set of drawings that satisfies all three offices if you design to the strictest common denominator.

 Patent drawing costs vary widely by method.
 Professional patent illustration firms typically charge $75 to $150 per sheet.
 Freelance illustrators range from $30 to $100 per sheet.
-AI-powered patent drawing tools like PatentDrawingAI can generate USPTO-style drawings for as little as $3 to $15 per figure.
+PatentDrawingAI typically works out to about $2 to $4 per new drawing depending on plan.
 A typical utility patent application needs 5 to 15 sheets, so total drawing costs range from under $50 with AI tools to $1,500+ with traditional firms.

 Upload a photo, sketch, or CAD screenshot.
 PatentDrawingAI can generate utility or design patent drawings - then refine with plain-English editing and visual dials.
 5 credits per drawing, starting at $19/month.